-These delicious parfaits look like you spent far longer in the kitchen than you did—plus you can do it mostly in a blender, no cooking required except to toast pecans.
+These delicious parfaits make it look like you spent far longer in the kitchen than you did—plus you can do it mostly in a blender, no cooking required except to toast pecans.
 The pumpkin pudding base is flavored with cinnamon, allspice, and date paste, and topped with a decadent Cashew Vanilla Cream.
 Expect to be handing out the recipe to guests!
-View the recipe.

-This flavorful stew is loaded with veggies and squash and features Anasazi beans, which are are similar to pinto beans but have a richer flavor.
-View the recipe.
+This flavorful stew is loaded with veggies and squash and features Anasazi beans, which are similar to pinto beans but have a richer flavor.

-Gluten free and sweetened with dates, these mouth-watering pumpkin squares are easier to make than pumpkin pie and firm enough to be eaten as finger food.
+Gluten-free and date-sweetened, these mouth-watering pumpkin squares are easier to make than pumpkin pie and firm enough to be eaten as finger food.
 The divine Macadamia-Vanilla Frosting is made with just three ingredients.
-View the recipe.

-Not just for Thanksgiving, Rip Esselstyn’s classic stuffing recipe makes a great centerpiece for a Halloween dinner when you serve it in a pumpkin.
 The stuffing uses traditional ingredients like bread, mushrooms, celery, sage, thyme, and oregano, and features apple, cranberries, and almonds to give it a fruity, nutty twist.
-To fill the pumpkin, find a cooking pumpkin that fits into your oven, carve it out, spoon in the stuffing, then bake.
-View the recipe.

-Fragrant with cinnamon, ginger, cloves, and nutmeg, this scrumptious fall dessert is incredibly simple to make.
-Just soak chia seeds in your favorite plant-based milk, then mix in pumpkin purée, maple syrup (optional), and spices.
-It’s so healthy you can eat it for breakfast!
-View the recipe.
+Fragrant with cinnamon, ginger, cloves, and nutmeg, this scrumptious fall dessert is incredibly simple to make—and so healthy you can eat it for breakfast!